 TERRA FIRMA BUILT INFINIS INTO ONE OF THE LEADING INDEPENDENT UK RENEWABLE ENERGY GENERATORS

 Terra Firma built Infinis into one of the UK’s largest independent renewable energy platforms, with leading portfolios in landfill gas and onshore wind.
-In 2016, Infinis sold its landfill gas activities comprising over 300 MW generating capacity.
-The business’s onshore wind portfolio has 343 MW generating capacity across 19 sites.
+In 2016, Infinis sold its landfill gas activities comprising over 300 MW generating capacity, and in 2017 sold the business’s onshore wind portfolio with its 343 MW generating capacity across 19 sites.

 - In 2006, the landfill gas division was demerged from WRG to create a standalone business, Infinis, which retained the rights to the landfill gas produced from WRG’s landfill sites and used it as fuel to produce renewable energy for the UK electricity grid.
 Following this, Infinis expanded its landfill gas portfolio, diversified into onshore wind and small-scale hydro generation and overhauled its site operations with the establishment of leading in-house operational and maintenance capabilities.